revg/ktor-exercises/exercises/exercise1.md

 # Exercise 1: HTML DSL, POST and Sessions

-Using [Hello World](/exercises/exercise0-hello-world.md) as base, create a `GET /login` route with a HTML form requesting user and password, and a `POST /login` route that adds the user name to the session in the case `user == password` while redirecting to `/`, or displaying an error if user and password are not the same.
+Using [Hello World](/exercises/exercise0-hello-world.md) as base, create a `GET /login` route with an HTML form requesting user and password, and a `POST /login` route that adds the user name to the session in the case `user == password` while redirecting to `/`, or displaying an error if user and password are not the same.
 Also you should modify `GET /` to display `Hello $user` in the case there is an user in the session or `Hello World`